arnavvvvv/Wisconsin_File_System/README.md

-# CS537 Project P6 – Mini WFS Filesystem
+# CS537 Project P6 – Mini WFS
 ---
 Welcome to the mini WFS (Wisconsin File System) project!
 We're going to build a small, block-based userspace filesystem similar to those you have seen in class such as FFS or ext2, from the ground up using FUSE.